makyo/mealtime/food/mac-n-cheese/index.md

 -----

+### Gear

+* two small saucepans, at least a quart each
+* a big pan, at least five quarts
+* a baking dish, probably 9"x13"
+* a whisk
+* a cheese grater
+* an oven preheated to 400&deg;F

 ### Ingredients

 ---|---
 3 cups | milk
-&frac12; cup | nice, unsalted butter
+&frac12; cup | butter
-&frac12; cup | flour
+&frac12; cup | AP flour
-&frac12; cup | shredded parmesan or other hard cheese 1&frac12; cup | shredded sharp cheddar plenty | minced garlic a good bit of | paprika
+many | cloves of garlic *(optional, but if you skip, please consider your life choices)* cheese | cheese: You want about three cups, yeah?
+Think maybe two and a half of a melty cheese, like sharp cheddar, and a half cup of a sharp cheese like parmesan, peccorino, or romano a bit of | paprika (*optional*) some | panko --- enough to cover your dish
-1&frac12; lb bag | noodles (if you can only find 1 lb bags, just use ⅔ the sauce) enough | panko maybe some | additions
+1&frac12; lb bag | large elbow pasta (if you can only find 1 lb bags, use only two thirds of your cheesy sauce; the rest will keep well in the fridge) extra | toppings or fillings, at your discretion.
+Peas?
+Caramelized onions?
+Diced serranos?
+A can of hatch green chilis?
+A whole lot of nothing?
+The sky's the limit, and you're an adult.
+You choose.
 {: class="ingredients" }

 ### Method
+1. Over medium-high heat, scald your milk: heat slowly, stirring frequently, until starts to bubble but not quite boil, then remove from heat.
+2. In your other pan, melt your butter over medium-high heat and add your minced garlic.
+3. Slowly incorporate the flour into your melted butter, stirring constantly.
+The mixture will thicken.
+4. Keep stirring your butter/flour mixture --- a roux --- over the heat.
+It will slowly start to darken in color.
+Once it reaches a peanut-butter colored brown, remove it from the heat.

-1. In a big pot, cook your noodles to *al dente*.
+5. Start your noodles to boiling.
-2. In one pot, scald your milk over medium-high heat.
-That'll be just as it starts bubbling, but not boiling.
-Stir to keep it from burning on the bottom.
-Remove from heat.
-3. In another pot at the same time, melt the butter with the minced garlic.
-Stir in your flour and keep stirring over medium heat.
-The color will darken over time --- once you hit peanut butter color, you can move on to...
-4. Slowly incorporate the milk into the roux one cup at a time.
-It'll suck at first, but keep going, it'll smooth out.
+6. Add your milk, one third at a time, to the roux, stirring constantly.
+It's gonna suck for a bit: the mixture will get super thick.
+Use a spoon to start, then switch to a whisk as the mixture gets thinner.
-5. Stir your béchamel over medium-high heat until it thickens.
-It should be thick enough that, when you dip a spoon in, you can draw your finger through the sauce on the back of the spoon and it won't fill it back in.
-You may not even need to thicken further from step 4.
+7. Continue stirring your béchamel over medium heat until it gets silky and any graininess has disappeared.
+It shouldn't be thin; if it is, keep heating.
+It'll be thick enough when you can dip a spoon in, drag your finger across the back of the spoon, and the sauce won't re-cover the stripe.
+8. Mix your cheese into the béchamel, stir until it melts, but no further.
+Remove from the heat.
-6. Stir your cheese and paprika into the béchamel bit by bit, then stir your noodles in to your sauce. if you're adding anything, now's the time.
+9. When your noodles are done, drain and stir in your cheese sauce.
-7. Pour your mac into an oven dish, top with panko, and put in a preheated-to-400&deg;F oven for idk like 20 minutes.
-8. Brown the panko under a broiler for a minute or two, then serve.
+10. Transfer your noodles to your dish --- it probably won't all fit, but the rest will keep in the fridge.
+11. Top with panko and toss into your oven for ten or fifteen minutes.
+If you like your topping browned, turn on the broiler for the last two minutes or so, but keep an eye on it so you don't burn it.

+*Serves idk 5 or 6.*